odoo/documentation/accounting/overview/process_overview/supplier_bill.rst

 on a daily basis or prefer to do so at the end of the week, you can print in checks in batches.

-If you have checks to print, Odoo’s accounting dashboard acts as a to do list and reminds you of how many checks you have left to be printed.
+If you have checks to print, Odoo's accounting dashboard acts as a to do list and reminds you of how many checks you have left to be printed.

 .. image:: ./media/vendor_bill02.png